iqiukp/SVDD-MATLAB/README.md

                        'kernelFunc', kernel,...
                        'PCA', 2);
 ```
+Please see the demonstration [`📝demo_demo_DimReduPCA.m`](https://github.com/iqiukp/SVDD-MATLAB/blob/master/demo_DimReduPCA.m) for details.
-**Notice:** you only need to set PCA in svddParameter, and you don't need to process training data and test data separately.
+*Notice:* you only need to set PCA in svddParameter, and you don't need to process training data and test data separately.

 ### 👉 Weighted SVDD
 An Observation-weighted SVDD is supported in this code.
-Please see the demonstration `demo_ObservationWeight.m` for details.
+Please see the demonstration [`📝demo_ObservationWeight.m`](https://github.com/iqiukp/SVDD-MATLAB/blob/master/demo_ObservationWeight.m) for details.
 ```MATLAB
 weight = rand(size(trainData, 1), 1);
 % SVDD parameter